unimarkup/specification/Frontend_Reference.md

 **Type:**

-: `inline_insert_rendered` :
+: `inline-insert-rendered` :
 :-- `Single`
 :
 : Element type for inline rendered file insert elements.

 **Attribute:**

+: `language` :
+:-- `text` Default = `plain`
+:
+: The name of the language that is displayed in the render body.
+: Supported languages depend on the used renderer.
+:
+: **Note:** If `plain` is set, the renderer may try to guess the language to render.

 : `renderer` :
-:-- Only names of available renderer are allowed.
+:-- `text` Default = `default`
 :
 : The name of the renderer that should be used, if the renderer is not determined automatically from the file type.
+: Only names of available renderer are allowed.

 #### Verbatim inline file insert